Champions League final: Sadio Mane promises to 'do everything' to add more trophies for Liverpool | Goal.com

 But the Reds are still searching for a Premier League title having come up just short in the chase this season, finishing a single point behind Manchester City.

-Mane will once again be expected to carry a heavy load for the club next season, with he and team-mate Mohamed Salah having both ended up on 22 goal in the league, tied with Arsenal's Pierre-Emerick Aubameyang as the join-leaders in the league.
+Mane will once again be expected to carry a heavy load for the club next season, with he and team-mate Mohamed Salah having both ended up on 22 goals in the league, tied with Arsenal's Pierre-Emerick Aubameyang as the joint-leaders.